 By its very definition, the scientific method can’t be used to determine the truth of anything outside the physical world, like emotions or philosophical questions — although its principles can help explore these areas.

 Observe, deduce, test.
-Always take evidence over preference, and try to look at as few variables at a time in your experiments as possible.
+Always take evidence over preference, and try to look at as few variables at a time as possible in your experiments.
 Remember that your hypotheses may turn out to be false, that your assumptions are working against you — if you want to find the scientific truth, always keep an eye out for something that might reduce the accuracy of your results, especially yourself.

 Enjoyed this article?
 Join 40,000+ subscribers to the ZME Science newsletter.
 Subscribe now!